-Regulated thermoelectric cooling is capable to cool the CMOS sensor more than 40 °C below ambient temperature.
+Regulated thermoelectric cooling is capable to cool the CMOS sensor up to 40 °C below ambient temperature.
 The Peltier hot side is cooled by fan.
-The sensor temperature is regulated with ± 0.1 °C precision.
+The sensor temperature is regulated with $\pm 0.1$ °C precision.
 High temperature drop and precision regulation ensure very low dark current for long exposures and allow proper image calibration.